Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: Introduction

 To answer these questions, in this paper we investigate the fluid-gravity correspondence in scalar-tensor gravity.
 Since, in the Jordan frame, the scalar field $\phi$ is non-minimally coupled with the Ricci-scalar $R$, we show that the usual way of obtaining the DNS equation does not work in the Jordan frame (we discuss this in more detail in our analysis below).
 Instead, one can obtain the gravitational fluid dynamic equation in the Jordan frame via two different routes.
 In one method, we obtain the gravitational DNS equation with the Coriolis-like force term.
 In this case, the fluid variables are not equivalent to those of the Einstein frame.
-However, this method is favored by some recent works (such as \cite{Brustein:2008cg}) as, in this case, the shear viscosity coefficient $\eta$ is obtained as $\eta=\phi/16\pi G$.
+However, this picture apparently agrees with some recent works in the context of anti-de Sitter/conformal field theory (AdS/CFT) correspondence (such as \cite{Brustein:2008cg}).
+In this case, the shear viscosity coefficient $\eta$ is obtained as $\eta=\phi/16\pi G$.
 As a result, the ratio of $\eta$ to entropy density ($s$) saturates the Kovtun-Son-Starinets (KSS) bound \cite{Kovtun:2004de}.
 We call this picture ``case 1".
 However, we show that there is another possible way to obtain the DNS equation, where, the fluid variables are conformally equivalent.
 We call this picture, ``case 2".
-This latter method of obtaining the DNS equation agrees with the thermodynamic viewpoint.
+This latter method of obtaining the DNS equation agrees with the equivalence of the two frames at the classical level and is more consistent from the thermodynamic viewpoint.
 In the Einstein frame, we show, that obtaining the DNS equation is similar to the usual GR case.
 However, one difference is that one can obtain the external force term in the DNS equation in the Einstein frame (also in the Jordan frame) even in the absence of external matter fields, unlike the case in standard GR.
 After obtaining the DNS equation in the two frames, we investigate the evolution of the expansion scalar (which is given by the Raychaudhuri equation) and the shear tensor (which is given by the tidal force equation).
 We rewrite the Raychaudhuri equation and the tidal force equation in terms of the expansion scalar and the shear tensor.
 We show that the Raychaudhuri equation in the Jordan frame, when it is written in terms of the parameters defined for the equivalent fluid-dynamic description (case 2), results in the generalized second law of black hole thermodynamics.

 The paper is organized as follows: In the following section, we provide a brief review of the scalar-tensor theory of gravity.
 Thereafter, in the next section, we first describe the null-geometry and then obtain the DNS equation in the Jordan and Einstein frames.
 In the following section, we describe the evolution of the expansion scalar in the two frames by obtaining the Raychaudhuri equation in terms of the variables obtained earlier.
 There, we also prove the entropy increase theorem which follows from the obtained Raychaudhuri equation and from the null-energy condition.
 Then, in the penultimate section, we obtain the tidal force equation in each frame and show the evolution of the shear tensor.
 We end our work with the conclusions of our analysis.